Project summary: Clinical Trial

 - IMM-101 is a safe, killed, whole cell immunomodulator that has been shown to induce an innate immune response in cancer patients.

 - This trial will evaluate the ability of IMM-101 to train the immune system by boosting natural immunity and improving immune response to the COVID-19 vaccine.

 About the Project

 As cancer patients have dysfunctional innate immune responses, they are at higher risk of severe COVID-19 infections, which at best, can result in delays in their treatment of their active cancer, and at worst, an increased incidence of mortality.
-While numerous efforts are currently underway globally to design and test a safe and effective COVID-19 vaccine that provides long-term and repeated protection, the timeline for its wide-spread availability is approximately 12-18 months.
+It is also unclear whether the approved COVID-19 vaccines work as well in patients actively undergoing treatment.

 In contrast, IMM-101, the investigational drug for this trial, is a whole cell immunomodulator that is safe to use in cancer patients because the bacteria has been killed.
 IMM-101 (Immodulon Therapeutics) is a systemic immune modulator containing a suspension of heat-killed whole cell Mycobacterium obuense, an environmental, harmless saprophyte.
 Given that it is NOT a live vaccine, it is being developed as an anti-cancer therapy, based on the same rationale of trained immunity, but against cancer cells.
 IMM-101 has been shown to induce an innate immune response in cancer patients of equal or greater magnitude to that reported with BCG treatment.